Deltares/rtc-tools/GOVERNANCE.md

     If bugs still pop up, new RC versions can be created to fix them.
     Additions are allowed but should be code-unrelated, such as changes to the documentation required for the release.
 4. Stable release: Final version that has passed all tests.
+See [Support Policy](#support-policy) for information on how long stable versions are supported and what support users can expect.

 There can be multiple alpha-, beta-, and rc-versions, but we should not go back to a previous stage.